IsopeTeam/main/README.md

     -superimposed traces  /
     -leak average  /
     -smooth traces  /
-    -calculate amplitudes for 1 to N peaks  /
-    -define cursors  /
+    -calculate amplitudes for 1 to N peaks and display on traces  / -correct for residual current from previous peak  / -define cursors  /
     -fit exponential for the current trace, all traces and trains  /